Communities along Rivers:

 |Energy generation through hydrodams|

 Upstream and watershed areas are frequently the location for energy generation through hydrodams.
-(However, the advantages that hydrodams provide - water storage, flood prevention and electricity generation, has to be balanced with the destruction of forests and relocation of local communities).
+Many upstream and downstream areas of hydrodams are, in many cases, given over to recreational areas such as camping, boaating, fishing, water sports, and other activities.
+However, the advantages that hydrodams provide - water storage, flood prevention and electricity generation, has to be balanced with the destruction of forests and relocation of local communities.

 |Watershed management for flood prevention in Toyooka|

-The mountains surrounding the city of Toyooka in Hyogo prefecture are unfortunately a source of forest debris that leads to frequently flooding in the rivers that flow through the city.
-Watershed management practices, including pruning of the surrounding forests and proper forest waste management has led to a significant reduction of flood risk, and to open up the river to aquatic bird habitats for which the city is famous
+The mountains surrounding the city of Toyooka in Hyogo prefecture, Japan are unfortunately a source of forest debris that washes down to river flowing through the city, frequently resulting in flooding.
+Watershed management practices, including pruning of the surrounding forests and proper forest waste management has led to a significant reduction of flood risk, and to open up the river to aquatic bird habitats (particularly Cranes) for which the city is famous.